MG2033/mg2033.github.io/index.md

 In industry, I'm currently working with Open Data Science Conference (ODSC) as a Sr. machine learning engineer.
 I'm also working with an Egyptian AI startup called Webville as an AI team lead.

-In academia, I'm currently working as a research assistant at the military technical college in Egypt.
-I've also worked as a teaching assistant at Cairo University.
+In academia, I'm currently working as a research assistant (RA) at the military technical college in Egypt.
+I've also worked as a teaching assistant (TA) at Cairo University.

 Previously, I used to work in the Deep Learning Research Team at Valeo Egypt.